-Carroll County Housing has a program that allows a homeless admission preference on the HCV waiting list for a limited number of vouchers.
+Carroll County Housing allows a homeless admission preference on the HCV waiting list for a limited number of vouchers.
 Carroll County has been working with the Continuum of Care and local homeless shelters to address housing needs identified by the community.
-The program sets aside two vouchers for this preference.

-Carroll County will receive referrals only from Human Services Program of Carroll County for families to allow two vouchers to go under lease that meet the criteria for the HCV Program.
-The families must be able to verify prior residency in Carroll County for at least six months prior to the family's admission into the shelter program.
-The Human Services Program will submit a referral to Carroll County Housing indicating that they have met all the criteria outlined for the preference, as well as basic criteria for determining eligibility for the HCV Program.
+Two vouchers are provided for families that are in the shelter system that is operated by Human Services Program (HSP) of Carroll County.
+These families must meet the criteria for the HCV Program and verify prior residency in Carroll County for at least six months prior to the family's admission into the shelter program.
+HSP will submit a referral to Carroll County Housing indicating that they have met all the criteria outlined for the preference, as well as basic criteria for determining eligibility for the HCV Program.
 The families must apply to the HCV waiting list if they are not currently on the list.
-Human Services Program will continue to work with these families to remain housed and to assist in locating a unit and following up on all aspects of the program and leasing.
+HSP will continue to work with these families to remain housed and to assist in locating a unit and following up on all aspects of the program and leasing.